ErlingSigurdson/SegMap595/README.md

 If the map string is valid, mapped bytes will be placed in a member array in the ascending order of characters they represent: from 0 to 9, from A to Z, non-alphanumerics at the end.

-By default, the dot bit will be in an OFF state (cleared for a common cathode display, set for a common anode display) in all mapped bytes, therefore you will have to manipulate this bit in your code as necessary.
+By default, the dot bit will be in an OFF state (cleared for a common-cathode display, set for a common-anode display) in all mapped bytes, therefore you will have to manipulate this bit in your code as necessary.
 The dot bit position within a byte is indicated by a return value of `get_dot_bit_pos()` method, as shown below.